 Its pretty obvious, cold hands = bad day on the slopes.
 After skiing for over 20 years I have tried out quite a few pairs of gloves and mittens.
-Personally I prefer gloves because for me its easier to grip my poles.
+Personally I prefer gloves because I am primarily a skier, so for me its easier to grip my ski poles.

 Choosing a good pair ski gloves is a compromise of thickness, dexterity and warmth.
 The ideal ski glove needs to be as thin as possible while being warm and water resistant.

 Ladies: We created a separate list of women’s ski gloves.

 First lets take a look at the ski and snowboard gloves, then we’ll talk about how to choose the right pair for you.